 As your play develops you should consider becoming a coach yourself.
 Talk to one of the lead coaches to discuss this.

-Useful fact: In coaching notes, "the player of blue and black" is often written as Babs, with Ray as the opponent.
+Useful fact: In coaching notes, "the player of blue and black" is often written as Babs, with Ray (Red and Yellow) as the opponent.

 Common abbreviations are B (blue), K (black), R (red), Y (yellow).